OrionStar25/NUS-Cisco/Assignment/README.md

 - Open with Live Server
 ```

-Below are a few samples of the interactive visualization:
+Below are a few samples of the interactive visualization (also can be seen in `images/`):

 ![](images/1.png)
 ![](images/2.png)